wavim/hilbert-sort/README.md

 ### Overview

-This repository contains recursion-based implementation of Hilbert Curve Sorting algorithms for 2-tuples and 3-tuples.
+This repository contains recursion-based implementation of Hilbert Curve Sorting algorithms for 2-tuples and 3-tuples, in C++ and TS.

 ### Motive